adis300/filter-c/README.md

 # filter-c
-Butterworth and chebyshev filter experiments.
+Butterworth and chebyshev filter implementations in C.

 based on algorithm from http://www.exstrom.com/journal/sigproc/